hoffstadt/DearPyGui/docs/README.md

  pip3 install dearpygui
  ```

+### References

+ ---

+- [DearPyGui-Examples repository](https://github.com/Pcothren/DearPyGui-Examples) has a variety of examples demonstrating usage.
+- [Tutorials](https://hoffstadt.github.io/DearPyGui/tutorial.html) are for getting started.
+- [Online Documentation](https://hoffstadt.github.io/DearPyGui/) is the most complete documentation.
+- Internal Docs: Run the **show_documentation** command from within the library to view an reference guide.
+- Complete Demo: You can also view a mostly complete showcase of Dear PyGUI by running the **show_demo** command found in _dearpygui.demo_.

 ### Usage

  ---

-**Dear PyGui is an all included GUI framework.** A variety of examples demonstrating usage
-can be found in the [DearPyGui-Examples repository](https://github.com/Pcothren/DearPyGui-Examples).
-To get started checkout the [Tutorials](https://hoffstadt.github.io/DearPyGui/tutorial.html)
-and for all other references
-visit the [Documentation](https://hoffstadt.github.io/DearPyGui/) or from within the library by
-using the **show_documentation** command.
-You can also view the demo using the **show_demo** command found in _dearpygui.demo_.

 Using _Dear PyGui_ is a simple as creating a python script like the one below:

 Code: